 ii.
 PDSPDS(f,t) is the Peak DSP Delivery Shortfall in MW determined by AEMO under clause 4.26.1AA.

-(b) the Maximum Facility Refund for the Facility in the relevant Capacity Year, less all Facility Reserve Capacity Deficit Refunds applicable to the Facility in previous Trading Intervals falling in the same Capacity Year.
+(b) the Maximum Peak Facility Refund for the Facility in the relevant Capacity Year, less all Peak Facility Reserve Capacity Deficit Refunds applicable to the Facility in previous Trading Intervals falling in the same Capacity Year.

 4.26.1AA.
-AEMO must determine the Peak DSP Delivery Shortfall as the average of the Peak Capacity Shortfall values for a Demand Side Programme determined under clause 4.26.2D from the first Trading Day of the Capacity Year and ending with and including the relevant Trading Day, but excluding:
+AEMO must determine the Peak DSP Delivery Shortfall as the average of the Peak Peak Capacity Shortfall values for a Demand Side Programme determined under clause 4.26.2D from the first Trading Day of the Capacity Year and ending with and including the relevant Trading Day, but excluding:

 (a) Trading Intervals in which the Demand Side Programme failed to deliver its Reserve Capacity Obligation Quantity occurring prior to the Demand Side Programme subsequently passing a Reserve Capacity Test under clause 4.25.2B(d); and